fthompson24/employee-tracker/README.md

 ***

 ### **Description**
-An employee tracking app using the node.js platform using mySQL.
+An employee tracking app built using the node.js platform and mySQL.
 Allows you to view and manage the departments, roles, and employees in your company database.

 ***

 ### **Installation**
-#### Clone GitHub repository to your local device.
+#### Clone GitHub repository.
-#### Run npm start in the command line in the root directory of this application.
+#### Run npm start.
-#### Follow inquirer prompts to track your employees.
+#### Follow inquirer prompts.

 ***